lilxyzw/VRCLightVolumes/Documentation/HowToUse_PointLightVolumes.md

 When you assign a LUT, Cookie texture, or Cubemap, the **Light Volumes** system automatically packs everything into a single **Texture Array**.
 The `Resolution` and `Format` of this array can be configured in the **Light Volumes Setup** component.

+> [!WARNING]
-> ⚠️ **Note:** Higher resolutions may increase packing time and cause temporary lag in the editor.
+> High resolutions may increase packing time and cause temporary lag in the editor.

 LUTs and Cookie textures share the same resolution, as they are packed into the same texture array.
 Cubemaps, however, require 6 slices per entry (one for each face), so each cubemap takes up six times more space than a LUT or Cookie.
 If your input textures have a different resolution, they will be automatically rescaled during packing.

 Duplicated LUTs, Cubemaps, and Cookie textures are only uploaded to VRChat once and are reused by all lights that reference them.
 So don’t worry about using the same textures across multiple Point Light Volumes - it won’t increase the build size.

+> [!IMPORTANT]
-> ⚠️ **Note:** It’s recommended to completely disable compression for any texture used as a Cookie or a LUT.
+> It’s recommended to completely disable compression for any texture used as a Cookie or a LUT.
 The Light Volumes system does not inherit the compression settings, but compression artifacts will still remain and affect the result.

 #### Available Texture Formats: